- Keep it simple! Our judges love entries which are simple, concise and a good read.

 - Whilst there are no constraints to your entry’s design and layout, our judges like a clear narrative, so make sure it’s easy to read.

 - Don't use tiny font sizes to get everything on one page, our judges are not a fan of size 8 font.

 - Don’t ignore the word count.
 A few words over is fine, but many more may seem like you’re waffling.

 - The judges will be reading lots of entries – Make it an easy read and don’t over format.

-- If you are submitting more than one entry in different categories, do make sure you tailor it to the category and it meets the category definition.
-Far too often our judges seen an entry copy and pasted and not updated to match the category.
+- If you are submitting more than one entry into different categories, do make sure you tailor it to the category and it meets the category definition.
+Far too often our judges have seen an entry copied and pasted and not updated to match the category.

 - Whilst it may sound obvious, too many entries continue to let themselves down through silly errors.

 - Read and understand the question.
 Read it back and make sure it answers the question.